ItsDanik/rfidisk/README.md

 - One running on the arduino (we'll call it firmware).
 - The other one running on the host machine (Linux PC).
 - The two applications talk between them via Serial USB.
-- rfidisk-manager.py is a basic GUI for managing Tag entris.
+- Configuration and Tag Management is done via RFIDisk Manager (GUI App).

 ---